 “I’m sorry I have to tell you this.”

 There are so many, and I catch my breath when I read some of them, when I suddenly remember what it feels like to interpret things like, “I’ll help you tell your family.”
 Or, “You have weeks to months.”
-Those are some tough interpretations right there.
 Experienced interpreters will tell you about the beginning of their work, when it seemed like every single interpretation was all about delivering crappy news, or interpreting for a family who was suffering in some way.
 And so it goes, for interpreters.
 Bad news has to be delivered.
-For Deaf and non-English speaking patients, someone has to interpret it.
+For Deaf and LEP patients, someone has to interpret it.
 When my staff debrief with me after tough interpretations, I tell them, “I’ll bet that family was so comforted to have such a compassionate interpreter there with them.”
 Or, “That must have been tough for that patient to hear that.
 I’m so glad you were there to interpret for them.”

 This week, I lost half of my staff to hospital-wide layoffs.
 My staff.
 Who taught me how to have a staff.
 Who taught me how to be a leader.
 Who were my buoy when I sustained my own personal loss last year.
 And I thought, Who will deliver this bad news?
 Who will tell the interpreters?

 My boss did.
 She told the interpreters.
 I can only imagine how she told them: “I’m sorry I have to tell you this.”
 She told half of our staff, “I wish the news were different.”
 How?
 I don’t know.
 I always debrief with my boss after we have a tough day, but we didn’t that day.
-I wanted to tell her, “I’ll bet our staff was so comforted to have such a compassionate boss to deliver that news.”
+I wanted to tell her, “I’ll bet our staff was so comforted to have that news delivered in such a compassionate way.”

 That day, an interpreter on my staff was anguished about the layoffs, “I don’t get it.
 I’ve told parents that their kid has cancer.
 I’ve seen people die.
 So why is this so difficult?
 Why do I feel so sad?”
 I could only say, “Because this is sad.
 And now we feel sad.”